OLSRv2 Routing

 The OLSRv2 engine declares the same conservative next-hop envelope used by the other proactive engines:

-The engine keeps a full topology graph privately but does not claim explicit-path visibility at the shared contract boundary.
+The engine keeps a full topology graph privately.
+It does not claim explicit-path visibility at the shared contract boundary.

 Route Lifecycle And Maintenance

-Planning and admission follow the standard Jacquard route lifecycle. candidate_routes emits next-hop candidates from the derived best-next-hop table. check_candidate validates the candidate against current engine-private topology state. admit_route binds the candidate to router-owned identity. materialize_route installs the active next-hop record.
+Planning and admission follow the standard Jacquard route lifecycle. candidate_routes emits next-hop candidates from the projected best-next-hop snapshot. check_candidate validates the candidate against the current snapshot projection. admit_route binds the candidate to router-owned identity. materialize_route installs the active next-hop record.

 Comparison Role